 As Children’s Research Institute (CRI) launches a new era of pediatric medical innovation, philanthropy provides the rocket fuel.
 The generosity of private donors and foundations enables our investigators and inventors to take bold leaps that increase the likelihood of breakthroughs that improve children’s lives.
 Gifts that support early-career scientists can boost new lines of research that can propel prestigious grants from the National Institutes of Health (NIH).
 Support for bioengineers and investigator-entrepreneurs can serve as a catalyst for transformative devices, apps, and spin-off companies.

-The link between philanthropy and innovation is well established at Children’s National Health System.
+The link between philanthropy and innovation is well established at Children’s National Hospital.
 Almost a decade ago, significant gifts from the people of Abu Dhabi and the family of the late Joseph E. Robert, Jr., created the Sheikh Zayed Institute for Pediatric Surgical Innovation – its mission to make pediatric surgery more precise, less invasive, and pain free.
 To date, the Institute has spun off seven new companies and has launched, in collaboration with the A. James Clark School of Engineering at the University of Maryland, the U.S. Food and Drug Administration-funded National Capital Consortium for Pediatric Device Innovation.

 With the arrival of a new campus for research, innovation and care at Walter Reed, philanthropy will continue to play a prominent role in our work to brighten the futures of children and families.
 CRI benefits from a large community of benefactors that includes individual donors, corporate philanthropists and foundations.
 The two examples that follow highlight philanthropy’s vital role for our institution.